saralinnealindh/delta-updates-for-embedded-systems/README.md

 The program itself is a modification of the Zephyr sample program "Blinky" (which flashes LED 1 on the board), with the added functionality that When a button 1 is pressed, a the program checks for a new patch and, if such a patch exists, performs a firmware upgrade.
 A developer may easily modify the program code to make the application flash LED 2 instead, create a a patch with this change, download it to the board, push button 1, and confirm whether the upgrade was successful by checking which LED is flashing.

 ### Key features
 The program was created for my [bachelor´s thesis](https://hdl.handle.net/20.500.12380/302598), which one may look through for implementation details, descriptions of the algorithms used, methodology, and suggestions for further research, among other things.
-For a breif overview of some key features one may refer to the list below:
+For a breif overview one may refer to the list below:

 * The program is currently hardware specific and assumes the Nordic [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) SoC is used.
 However, it will likely very easily be ported to other [Zephyr supported boards](https://docs.zephyrproject.org/latest/boards/index.html).
 * Downloading firmware to the device is currently only supported using the USB interface.